 Health insurance for senior citizens or parents is a must, considering the rate at which the medical expenses are rising every year.
-On an average, the medical costs are rising around 15% every year.
+On an average, the medical costs are rising around 15% to 20% every year.
 Interesting fact is, Indians pay around 75% of their medical expenses from their own pocket.

 In last few years, I have seen many companies (employers) stopped offering health insurance coverage for employee’s parents.
-So, irrespective of whether your employer offers or not it is advisable to buy health insurance for your Senior Citizen parents.
+So, irrespective of whether your employer offers or not, it is advisable to buy health insurance for your Senior Citizen parents.

 Why health insurance for Parents?

 - The medical costs are increasing more than the average inflation rate.